EamonnHegarty/body-mass-index-calculatoor/README.md

 # Frontend Mentor - QR code component solution

 This is a solution to the [Body mass index calculator challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/body-mass-index-calculator-brrBkfSz1T).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents